 Two months ago, I went into one of the more downmarket cell phone service providers.
-I had recently left my fancy smart phone in the back of cab, it's only natural weakness.
-I viewed this as an opportunity though, I was tired of having a smartphone.
+I had recently left my fancy smartphone in the back of cab, its only natural weakness.
+I viewed this as an opportunity, though, as I was tired of having a smartphone.
 I hated how rude and unobservant I had become, constantly checking social media every ten to 15 minutes as a nervous tick.
 And then there was the inevitable excess data charges I would get dinged with every month.
-I went into the small shop advertising No Contracts with a mission: time to disconnect—I wanted a flip phone.
-As I walked around the shop though, the siren call of the modern tempted.
+I went into the small shop advertising "no contracts" with a mission: time to disconnect—I wanted a flip phone.
+As I walked around the shop, though, the siren call of the modern tempted.
 The taut, luminous screens of the newest Motorolas, Samsungs, and iPhones glinted and seductively purred all of their features: Instagram, Twitter, Spotify, Google Maps, connectivity, modernity.

 "Hmm.
 Um, you know what, how much is that flip phone over there?"

 And that's how I learned the thin line between having good morals and having bad credit.